-In Reception and Key Stage 1 the children have a daily phonics session following the Letters and Sounds scheme.
-The children work through the six phases by participating in speaking, listening, reading and spelling activities.
+In Reception and Key Stage 1 the children have a daily phonics session following the RWI scheme.
+The children work through the sounds by participating in speaking, listening, reading and spelling activities.
 They learn how to recognise and sound talk individual sounds, digraphs and trigraphs and to blend them together.
 Daily reading of carefully matched reading books enables the children to consolidate their learning.
 Children who joined Pauntley from other school are assessed on entry and provision is made if there are gaps in their phonic knowledge.

 Furthermore, to develop comprehension skills all children have a bespoke guided reading session where teachers model, teach and enhance the core skills of: Activating prior knowledge, clarifying, questioning, inference and prediction.

 In Key Stage 2 the children change their books regularly and those identified by the class teacher as needing extra support read to an adult, daily or weekly according to need.
 The children are questioned during reading sessions to assess their understanding of the text.
 In daily guided reading sessions, comprehension is the main focus.
 This is modelled by the teacher and careful questioning encourages the children to move from understanding of the written word to inference and deduction.